ndrewtl/airspace-jekyll/_posts/2017-03-06-webscraping.md

 ## Download a `.html` web page

-The simplest way to download a web page is to save it as a `.html` file to your working.
+The simplest way to download a web page is to save it as a `.html` file to your working directory.
 This can be accomplished in most browsers by clicking _`File -> Save as...`_ and saving the file type to `Webpage, HTML Only` or something similar.
 Here are some examples for different browser Operating System combinations:

 ### Microsoft Windows - Internet Explorer